-From time to time, the CDO holds information and advising sessions; students should read the CDO correspondence to stay abreast of relevant events and workshops.
-Students are also encouraged and urged to speak with the Career Development Office or Assistant Professor Kelly about their interest in law school and/or the application process.
+From time to time, the CCE holds information and advising sessions; students should read the CCE correspondence to stay abreast of relevant events and workshops.
+Students are also encouraged and urged to speak with the Center for Career Education or Assistant Professor Kelly about their interest in law school and/or the application process.
 As many law schools operate on rolling admissions, it is important to understand deadlines and plan efficiently and effectively.

 Pre-Law Mailing List